 Tips on uploading Excel files to Turnitin – This page provides a list of tips relating to submitting an excel file to Turnitin.
 You should read these tips to help ensure that you are able to submit your Excel file to Turnitin successfully.

-Please note that if you are re-submitting work to Turnitin (and your tutor has allowed students to see their originality reports), your new originality report will not be available until 24 hours after re-submitting.
+Please note that if you are re-submitting work to Turnitin (and your tutor has allowed students to see their originality reports), your new originality report may not be available until 24 hours after re-submitting.
+This rule is usually enforced following your third re-submission.